La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 [you1 (qo se fo) is it desire to2 [to1 [[(qo se fo2) food1/eat/ by to's2 [push boat1 and2 carry2] device1] and [(device1) tear2 (qo se fo2)] complete] < speaker/cry/ (eye1) \desire2\> < experiencer/attention/ (qo se fo1) \desire2\> < time/present/ (something2) \desire1\>]]

 A complicated sentence, just as efficient as English.
-See how Josepho is replicated into the internal infinitives. ``Push-device'' is used for ``propeller''; ``completely eat-tear'' is ``chew up''.
+See how Josepho is replicated into the internal infinitives.
+Push-device is used for propeller; completely eat-tear is chew up.
 The speaker and time are added automatically.

 >